What is a PRD?

 You’ve come a long way.
 You know your customers, their problem, and when and why they have it.
-You’ve documented or communicated this information to your development team members, so now it’s time to turn the work over to them.
-The Product Requirement Document, or in the 280 Group version, the Product Description Document, defines how the product will address the customer needs identified in the Market Requirements Document.
+You’ve documented or communicated this information to your development team, so now it’s time to turn the work over to them.
+The Product Requirement Document, or in 280 Group’s version, the Product Description Document, defines how the product will address the customer needs identified in the Market Requirements Document.

 This image shows you how the “who” and “why” that the Product Manager has documented in the Market Requirements Document become the “what” and “how” that developers are responsible for and define in the Product Requirements Document.
-There are two more important considerations for you to think about:
+Two more important considerations for you to think about:

 - The line between Product Management and product development is porous.
 Your conversations about what your customers need and what product development proposes as a solution is a discussion.
 During this discussion, you as a team come to the best possible solution.
 In fact, the discussion is critical to any relationship between Product Management and product development in order to ship great products.